InverterNetwork/contracts/docs/Modules/SingleVoteGovernance_Documentation.md

 `function __Governance_changeQuorum(uint8 _new) external onlyProposal validQuorum(_new, getAmountAuthorized())`

+This function helps set a new quorum.

+#### Parameters

+1. uint8 _new -> The new quorum

 ### 4. changeQuorum

 `function changeQuorum(uint8 _new) external onlyProposal`

+This function helps set a new quorum.
+It is Relay Function that routes the function call via the proposal.
+The `onlyProposal` modifier forces a quorum change to also go through governance.

+#### Parameters

+1. uint8 _new -> The new quorum

 ### 5. __Governance_changeVoteDuration

 `function __Governance_changeVoteDuration(uint _new) external onlyProposal`

+This function helps set a new vote duration.

+#### Parameters

+1. uint _new -> The new vote duration

 ### 6. changeVoteDuration

 `function changeVoteDuration(uint _new) external onlyProposal`

+This function helps set a new vote duration.
+It is Relay Function that routes the function call via the proposal.
+The `onlyProposal` modifier forces a quorum change to also go through governance.

+#### Parameters

+1. uint _new -> The new vote duration

 ### 7. __Governance_createVote

 `function __Governance_createVote( address _target, bytes calldata _encodedAction) external onlyProposal validModuleAddress(_target) validAction(_encodedAction)`

+This function helps create a new `vote`.

+#### Parameters

+1. address _target -> The Module from which to execute the action
+2. bytes _encodedAction -> The ABI encoded action to execute if it passes

 ### 8. createVote

 `function createVote(address _target, bytes calldata _encodedAction) external onlyAuthorized`

+This function helps create a new `vote`.
+It is Relay Function that routes the function call via the proposal.

+#### Parameters

+1. address _target -> The Module from which to execute the action
+2. bytes _encodedAction -> The ABI encoded action to execute if it passes

 ### 9. __Governance_confirmAction

 `function __Governance_confirmAction(address _voter, uint _voteID) external onlyProposal voteIsActive(_voteID)`

+This function helps vote "yes" and execute action if quorum is reached.

+#### Parameters

+1. address _voter -> Address of voter
+2. uint _voteID -> The ID of the vote to vote on

 ### 10. confirmAction

 `function confirmAction(uint _voteID) external onlyAuthorized`

+This function helps vote "yes" and execute action if quorum is reached.
+It is Relay Function that routes the function call via the proposal.

+#### Parameters

+1. uint _voteID -> The ID of the vote to vote on

 ### 11. __Governance_cancelAction

 `function __Governance_cancelAction(address _voter, uint _voteID) external onlyProposal voteIsActive(_voteID)`

+This function helps vote "no" and abort action if quorum is reached.

+#### Parameters

+1. address _voter -> Address of voter
+2. uint _voteID -> The ID of the vote to vote on

 ### 12. cancelAction

 `function cancelAction(uint _voteID) external onlyAuthorized`

+This function helps vote "no" and abort action if quorum is reached.
+It is Relay Function that routes the function call via the proposal.

+#### Parameters

+1. uint _voteID -> The ID of the vote to vote on

 ### 13. __Governance_executeVote

 `function __Governance_executeVote(uint _voteID) external onlyProposal quorumReached(_voteID) voteNotActive(_voteID)`

+This function helps execute a vote.
+Only called by confirmAction once quorum is reached.

+#### Parameters

+1. uint _voteID -> The ID of the vote to vote on

 ### 14. executeVote

 `function executeVote(uint _voteID) external voteIsActive(_voteID) quorumReached(_voteID)`

+This function helps execute a vote.
+Only called by confirmAction once quorum is reached.
+It is Relay Function that routes the function call via the proposal.

+#### Parameters

+1. uint _voteID -> The ID of the vote to vote on